-Make sure that the burner parts have been replaced correctly after wiping or removing for cleaning.
+If only one or all the cooktop burners will not light, make sure that the parts have been replaced correctly after wiping or removing for cleaning.

 Check that there is not a problem with your gas supply.
 You can do this by making sure that other gas appliances you may have are working.